-Other activities and events the community could consider to raise additional income are tea parties, musical concerts, poetry evenings, theatre performances, lecture or speaker events, evensongs, clothes swaps, bake sales, art or photography exhibitions, craft skills events etc.
+Other activities and events the community could consider to raise additional income are tea parties, musical concerts, poetry evenings, theatre performances, lecture or speaker events or art/photography exhibitions.
+Heritage Open Days is also a good opportunity to reach new audiences and to encourage local people to visit the church by offering tours, talks or refreshments.